nclbiagio/mock-tool/README.md

 path: '/example'                        // Base project path, used only for info and display
 services: [{                            // List of all API related to project
-    id: string                          // Semantic string id [verb][service method]: getExampleList
-    feature: string                     // Optional for a better mock file splitting
+    id: string                          // Semantic string id [verb][service method]: getExampleList feature?: string                     // Optional for a better mock file splitting
     path: '/'
     verb: 'GET'                         // GET POST PUT DELETE request?: {